 Other Industrial Marketing Ideas For Manufacturers

 Industrial marketing has a lot of components, so there’s no exact formula for success — but we can’t stress enough how important digital marketing is in today’s world.
 Here are some other recommendations to improve your B2B marketing metrics and lead generation efforts:

 - A/B testing the placement or length of your landing page forms

 - A/B testing a new graphical element on a landing page (More A/B testing examples here)

 - SEO tactics and technical long-form copy that position your company higher in search rankings (See this case study on how Air Innovations did it)

-- Videos of your shop floor or product overview (Thomas provides free video production services!)
+- Videos of your shop floor or product overview (Thomas provides free video production services with an advertising program)

 According to HubSpot's 2020 State of Marketing report, video beat out heavyweight contenders like email, blogging, and infographics as the most used type of marketing content.
 Wistia performed A/B testing on their email marketing campaigns and discovered a 21.52% increase in clicks from image to video thumbnails.

 Our marketing, advertising, and product data solutions are engineered to work together at each step of the industrial buying process to grow visibility and traffic, generate new leads, and drive new business for companies of all sizes in the industrial market.
 We’ll also help you with reporting to see how you’re doing against industry’s average.